DrCracket/Data2Text/README.md

 This repository contains an implementation based on the models described in [Data-to-Text Generation with Content Selection and Planning](https://arxiv.org/pdf/1809.00582.pdf).
-However instead of using a neural content planner to produce content plans, this implementation uses template-based content plans by defaulr, which improve the generated texts.
+However instead of using a neural content planner to produce content plans, this implementation uses template-based content plans by default, which improve the generated texts.

 ## Cloning